New York Jets Logo

 New York Titans Logo 1960-1962

-When the team was called The Titans of New York, its logo featured a running football player in the uniform.
-“The Titans of New York” wordmark is next to him in several different fonts.
-The word “Titans” is gold with a dark outline.
-All elements are against the white background.
+When the team was called The Titans of New York, their logo depicted a running football player in uniform.
+Next to him is the inscription “The Titans of New York,” executed in several different fonts.
+The word “Titans” is in gold with a dark outline.
+All elements are placed on a white background.

 1963